 - 2 Tbs vinegar per jar

-Once the puree is heated throughout, take hot, clean jars and add 1 tsp salt and 2 Tbs vinegar to each.
-Ladle hot tomato puree into the jars, leaving 1 inch head space.
+Heat your jars under hot water, then place 1 tsp of salt and 2 Tbs vinegar in each.
+Ladle hot tomato puree into the jars, leaving 1 inch of head space.

 Follow the recommendations for tomato sauce even though this substance is much thinner!
 Remember to adjust for your altitude!

-If wishing to waterbath this recipe, follow the recommendations for tomato sauce.
-Because I am 2,000 ft in elevation, I had to process my quarts for 40 minutes.
+If waterbath canning this recipe, follow the recommendations for tomato sauce.

 This tomato puree makes a lovely base for soups, stews and chili.
 Because it isn’t cooked down, the liquid contend is too high to be used in place of a sauce.
 Unless of course, you want to cook it down after opening a jar!